wisedragon/django/README.rst

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 This fork (pkg name Django-ArrayAccum on pypi) allows you to use the array_accum function available in Postgresql.
 This function will *NOT* work in other databases.
 If you are happy with Postgresql and want to be able to use the array_accum within Django (and not write custom sql) this fork is for you to try.

-This fork was created from Django-1.5 dev version around Nov 13th 2012 from the master branch.
+This fork was created from Django-1.5 dev version from the master branch.
 Will try to keep it up-to-date with django master.
 Feel free to remind me if it gets behind.

 This fork just modifies two files.